In This Article

 Conclusion: Eat Smart

-If you abuse gluten, over eat it and let your digestive fires weaken, it will have its way with you.
-With strong digestion, which we can rekindle, and respect of natural harvest cycles, most of us can enjoy the taste and benefits of wheat for many more years to come.
+If you abuse gluten, overeat it and let your digestive fires weaken, it will have its way with you.
+With strong digestion, which we can rekindle, and respect for natural harvest cycles, most of us can enjoy the taste and benefits of wheat for many more years to come.